1) When should I book my newborn session?

-Newborns are best photographed within the first ten days after birth.
-Usually, around the 6-10 day mark is the best as during this time they sleep better, and have settled into this new world they are now living in.
+Newborns are best photographed within the first two – three weeks after birth.
+Usually, around the 8-21 day mark is the best as during this time they sleep better, and have settled into this new world they are now living in.

 3) How long does the session last?

-I typically schedule newborn sessions in the morning between the hours of 9:00 and 9:30.
+Newborn Sessions are scheduled Monday – Friday at 9:00 am.
 Plan on your newborn session lasting approximately 3-4 hours.
 This will allow us to take multiple breaks for you to feed and soothe your infant.
 Please do not worry if your session is taking extra time, I have planned for this already.

 4) What about photos with families/siblings?

 At the time we schedule the session we can discuss what you are looking for.
 Do you just want photos of your newborn?
 Would you like your infant photographed with family or siblings?
 I always welcome siblings to come and be a part of the family photos.
 Please try to keep them calm during this time as a quiet atmosphere is important in obtaining newborn photos.
-It is also best to have someone available to take the sibling/s home after they are finished.
+I require you to have someone available to take the sibling/s home after they are finished.
 Newborn sessions are lengthy and siblings will get bored very quickly.